Leading Causes of Death By Age in the U.S. [2022 Update]

 - Oklahoma (343 deaths; 7.08 rate)

 Note: Infant mortality rates are calculated per 1,000.
 A mortality rate of 10.0 means that there were ten deaths per 1,000 infants.

 Infant Mortality By State

 The five leading causes of death among teenagers are:

 Accidents account for nearly 50% of all teenage deaths.
-Among these, motor vehicle fatalities are the leading cause of teenagers’ deaths, representing over one-third of deaths.
+Among these, motor vehicle fatalities are the leading cause of teenagers’ deaths.